Learn Important Probate Essentials, including key things that go wrong in an estate, how to prevent them, and what to do if they happen.

 Either party will attempt to convince the court to favor them based on the evidence provided.

-Though not often used, someone can file an appeal when they believe that the judge has made a mistake at the trial that would affect the case’s outcome.
+Though not often used, an appeal can be filed when a party believes that the judge made a mistake at the trial that would affect the case’s outcome.

-Most people refrain from using appeals because to file an appeal, there needs to be a legal mistake made by the court.
+Most people refrain from using appeals because, to file an appeal, a legal mistake must be made by the court.
 It is not something you can do just because you are not pleased with the result of the trial.

 Estate battles can be chaotic once they start, so it’s best practice to take proactive steps to avoid them and try to keep relationships intact.